MSDEVMTL/GlobalAzureBootcamp2018/Step8/README.md

 All Azure services track key metrics that allow you to monitor the health, performance, availability and usage of your services.
 Right of the bat, metrics (telemetry data \ performance counters) are already configured, but for some services, you may need to turn on diagnostics in order to see any metrics.

-Metrics are:

-* Collected at one minute frequency
-* Available immediately
-* Retained for 30 days

-## Metrics (Preview)

-### LAB 3 - *********

-**Scenario**: ....

-**Goal:** ....

-* Step 1: ...
-* Step 2: ...
-* Step 3: ...
+Metrics have the following characteristics:

+* All metrics have one-minute frequency (unless specified otherwise in a metric's definition).
+You receive a metric value every minute from your resource, giving you near real-time visibility into the state and health of your resource.
+* Metrics are available immediately.
+You don't need to opt in or set up additional diagnostics.
+* You can access 93 days of history for each metric.
+You can quickly look at the recent and monthly trends in the performance or health of your resource.
+* Some metrics can have name-value pair attributes called dimensions.
+These enable you to further segment and explore a metric in a more meaningful way.

-## Diagnostics Logs
+## Diagnostics Settings
-What can we do if we need additional performance data?
-E.g. memory.
+Resource diagnostic logs for non-Compute resources are configured using resource diagnostic settings.

+* Where resource diagnostic logs and metrics are sent (Storage Account, Event Hubs, and/or OMS Log Analytics).
+* Which log categories are sent and whether metric data is also sent.
+* How long each log category should be retained in a storage account ** A retention of zero days means logs are kept forever.
+Otherwise, the value can be any number of days between 1 and 2147483647.
+** If retention policies are set but storing logs in a Storage Account is disabled (for example, if only Event Hubs or OMS options are selected), the retention policies have no effect.
+** Retention policies are applied per-day, so at the end of a day (UTC), logs from the day that is now beyond the retention policy are deleted.
+For example, if you had a retention policy of one day, at the beginning of the day today the logs from the day before yesterday would be deleted.

 ## Service Health

 Service Health is your personalized dashboard in the Azure Portal for receiving notifications when Azure service issues, update or planned maintenance that could affect your resources

-### Get smarter alerts with Logic App
+### LAB 2 - Get smarter alerts with Logic App

-You should receive two emails alert when a metric reach it's configured limit.
+**Scenario**:You should receive two emails alert when a metric reach it's configured limit.
 One when it's get activated and another one when the metric is back under normal value.
 Receiving too many emails for alerts can be annoying and also the basic email alert template doesnt tell you much information on the current situation.

+**Goal:** Generate a smarter alert email with Logic App

+* Step 1 : ...
+* Step 2: ...
+* Step 3: ...
+* Step 4: ...

 ### Routing your logs